conectado/conectado-blog/content/temporaries-rabbit-hole.md

   Exactly what we would expect with the previous `Some` example.
 Then what?!
 Is there something special about initializers in `let` statements?
 Well...
 YES!

-If you paid attention to the definition of temporaries (very good!
-Here is your star ⭐), you might have noticed that it says that: "The drop scope of the temporary is usually the end of the enclosing statement," emphasis on the usually.
+If you paid attention to the definition of temporaries, you might have noticed that it says that: "The drop scope of the temporary is usually the end of the enclosing statement," emphasis on the usually.
 Or more explicitly in the definition of the drop scope of a temporary: "*Apart from lifetime extension*, the temporary scope of an expression is the smallest scope that contains the expression [...]".

 So what's going on?
 [Lifetime extensions](https://doc.rust-lang.org/stable/reference/destructors.html#r-destructors.scope.lifetime-extension) are an exception for the drop scope of temporaries: